 This process is known as ketosis.
 While starting with the Atkins 40 diet plan, the initial period is essentially a ketogenic diet plan that allows 40 grams of net carbs intake.

-The body’s calorie requirement is provided by fat and protein, which interestingly helps maximize weight-loss while providing the body with enough energy to perform high-intensity workouts.
+The body’s calorie requirement is provided by fat and protein, which helps maximize weight-loss while providing the body with enough energy to perform high-intensity workouts.

 Scroll below for one of the best products we’ve seen over the last year.